swapagarwal/mediumship/README.md

 ## Disclaimer

+This is an extension that demonstrates the ability to modify HTTP request headers to twitter url.
+Use it at your own risk!
+The same result can be achieved by the following ways without the extension:

+- Use another device
+- Use your browser's incognito mode
+- Paste a url on your twitter textbox, select it and right-click `go to link`

-This extension uses the technique mentioned [here](https://twitter.com/ev/status/1100899021621583872) to bypass the paywall.
+This extension modifies the HTTP request header referrer as mentioned [here](https://twitter.com/ev/status/1100899021621583872).

-We've emailed to Medium's security department about this issue, and the reply says that the method is intended.
+We've emailed to Medium's security department about this issue, and the reply says that the method is not a vulnerability.

 ![](email-reply.png)